 The home study helps us to ensure that your home and family are an ideal match for a child.

 A home study is a report, usually running from 10 to 20 pages, that provides basic details about your family and your home environment—details that are relevant to the well-being of a child.
 Every family must have an approved home study in their state of residence in order to adopt.
-To prepare the report, the Agency asks you to provide the required information, as well as any necessary documentation (such as a marriage license, if you are married), and an Agency social worker will come to your home and interview all members of your household.
+To prepare the report, you will submit required documentation from a list provided by the Agency.
+Once all documentation is turned in, an Agency social worker will come to your home and interview all members of your household.
 The final report summarizes all the documentation you provided, plus the information gathered in the interview.
 The purpose is simply to ensure that the child will be placed in a good, safe, and loving home.

 How do I start the home study?